-Water supply bylaws
+Water supply byelaws

-7.53 All the organisations responsible for water supply within the UK have the statutory power to make, and the duty to enforce, bye-laws for the prevention of waste, undue consumption, misuse or contamination of the water supplied by them.
-The Water Bylaws were due to expire on 30 June 1999.
-They will be replaced by a new set of regulations to be known as 'The Water Regulations 1998' and an accompanying 'Guidance Document'.
-The issue of new regulation may be delayed by moves to harmonise with European Standards.
+7.53 All the organisations responsible for water supply within the UK have the statutory power to make, and the duty to enforce, byelaws for the prevention of waste, undue consumption, misuse or contamination of the water supplied by them.

-- 7.54 Attention is drawn to the following points: - a.
+7.54 Attention is drawn to the following points:

+- a.
 Bye-laws 38 to 41 require storage cisterns to be fitted with warning pipes (and an overflow if in excess of 1000 litre capacity).
 The warning pipe and overflow should not comprise, or have connected to it, a flexible hose. - b.
 Byelaw 25 Schedule A gives examples of points of use or delivery of water where backflow is, or is likely to be, harmful to health owing to a substance continuously or frequently present (Byelaw 25 (1)(a)). - c.
 This schedule lists amongst other things water softening treatment plant, bedpan washers, bottle washers, dishwashers and disinfection equipment and clearly applies to all WDs. - d.
 The required protection is a Type A air gap at the point of use or an interposed cistern. - e.
 Water softeners, regenerated only by means of sodium chloride solutions, need only be protected by a Type B air gap.